aliciathoe/aliciathoe.github.io/README.md

    b.
 Copyright

 About Me Page
-Title
+1. Title
+ a.
 Name of Website
+ b.
 Three pages of website
+  i.
 Home
+  ii.
 About Me
+  iii.
 Review
-Subscription Box
+2. Subscription Box
+ a.
 Allow users to subscribe
+ b.
 Input
+ c.
 Button
-Introduction
+3. Introduction
+ a.
 Background on me
+ b.
 Why I made this website
+ c.
 How I choose which books
-Types of Books
+4. Types of Books
+ a.
 Genres I prefer to read
+ b.
 To see if a book could be reviewed already
-Footer
+5. Footer
+ a.
 Name of website
+ b.
 Copyright

 Reviews Page
-Title
+1. Title
+ a.
 Name of Website
+ b.
 Three pages of website
+  i.
 Home
+  ii.
 About Me
+  iii.
 Review
-Subscription Box
+2. Subscription Box
+ a.
 Allow users to subscribe
+ b.
 Input
+ c.
 Button
-Authors Reviewed
+3. Authors Reviewed
+ a.
 Organization of reviews
+ b.
 Set in Alphabetical order
+ c.
 Number of reviews for each author
-Request for Book Review
+4. Request for Book Review
+ a.
 If user wants a specific book
+ b.
 Three inputs
+  i.
 Title
+  ii.
 Author
+  iii.
 Summary
-`Button
+ c.Button
-Footer
+5. Footer
+ a.
 Name of website
+ b.
 Copyright